d4r8n/Voicemeeter-Bypass/README.md

+# Releasing this tmr, Got to finish it.

 # Voicemeeter Potato Bypass 🎤💻

 👋 Welcome to the Voicemeeter Potato Bypass repository, old chap!
 Here, we're breaking through the chains of expensive audio software to give you the liberty of high-quality sound, all without breaking the bank.
 This project is an ongoing labor of love, so do bear with us as we fine-tune it for perfection.
 We might not be there just yet, but in the meantime, enjoy the ride! 🚀🎵